queryluke/masseffect-5e/static/data/vehicles/lacus.md

 cost: 800000
 ---

-The Lacus-class is a transport frigate with a high cargo capacity and range.
+The Lacus-class is a transport frigate with high cargo capacity and range.
 In recent years, savvy engineers have learned to install additional systems in its cargo space, making it highly modifiable.

-__Additional Systems__: The envoy-class frigate has 10 open additional system slots.
+__Additional Systems__: The Lacus-class frigate has 10 open additional system slots.
 When installing a slot, reduce the cargo capacity by 2.